chayan7/flashfold/README.md

 FlashFold uses the following steps:

 1. *Sequence Alignment*: FlashFold uses `jackhmmer` to generate a multiple sequence alignment (MSA) for the input sequence.
-FlashFold reduces the MSA generation time significantly by using a compact database (see details here).
+FlashFold reduces the MSA generation time significantly by using a compact database.
-2. *Structure Prediction*: The MSA is then formatted and used as an input for `colabfold` to predict the structure.
+2. *Structure Prediction*: The MSA is then formatted and used as an input for `colabfold_batch` to predict the structure.
 3. *Model Refinement (optional)*: Based on user input, the predicted structure is refined using `OpenMM` and `OpenStructure`.
 4. *Quality Metrics*: FlashFold provides a table of quality metrics for the predicted structures.
 For protein complexes, it uses the Predicted DockQ version 2 ([pDockQ2](https://doi.org/10.1093/bioinformatics/btad424)) script to